What Is Phishing? Expert Tips for Prevention and Recovery

 Fortunately, phishing attacks can't work without your cooperation.
 They rely on establishing trust and convincing you to take specific actions.
 Staying safe is only a matter of learning how to recognize phishing emails.

 Phishing is different from spam.
-While spam can be a nuisance, it’s usually harmless junk mail -- but phishing emails are malicious in their intent.
-They're more like spyware looking to steal and exploit your confidential info.
+While spam can be a nuisance, it’s usually harmless junk mail — but phishing emails are malicious in their intent.

 How does phishing work?